thacherT1D/webdevstuff/Learning_to_Learn/learn-to-learn.md

 While in the zone of proximal development, doing focused and deliberate practice while learning and doing will produce far more quality results in the long run.
 If you flip the prioritization—prioritizing product over process—you're much more likely to take shortcuts, to cheat, or to do something that benefits you in the short term but harms you in the long run.
 Remember, top performers do what's hard, not what they're good at.

+#### Exercise:
+Imagine that a friend came to Galvanize and asked you, "Hey everyone is talking about setting the stage.
+What does that mean?
+Why is that important?
+How do you do that?"
+Take a few moments to think about what you'd say to your friend.
+When you've decided what to say, write it down.

 #### 2. Play
 The second step to becoming a better learner is to play.
 This word is chosen very carefully as children learn at much faster rate than adults and neurological research suggests that play has a big part of it.
 When you think about it, it makes sense too.
 Children just have different attitudes when it comes to what they're trying learn and why they're doing it.